Patrick-Chukwu/headphones/README.md

 # A website for an imaginary headphone company

-This is a solution to the [ALX software Headphone projects](https://www.figma.com/file/glSzGhH0aPzOsN7NcHy09W/Holberton-School---Headphone-company-(Copy)?type=design&node-id=0-362&mode=design&t=irLR0ogec7bRWJSm-0).
+This is a solution to a task from [ALX Introduction to Software Engineering](https://www.figma.com/file/glSzGhH0aPzOsN7NcHy09W/Holberton-School---Headphone-company-(Copy)?type=design&node-id=0-362&mode=design&t=irLR0ogec7bRWJSm-0).

 ## Table of contents